Skydio/revup/docs/revup.md

 : The name of the remote that corresponds to github.
 Branches on this remote are also used for base branch detection.
 Defaults to "origin".

+**--fork-name**
+: If specified, the name of the remote that corresponds to a github fork that should be used to push branches to.
+The pull request will be created using the branch from this fork.
+If empty, remote-name is used for both pushing and creating the pull request.

 **--editor**
 : The user's preferred editor, used for various message and file editing.
 If not set, value is taken first from "git config core.editor"